LeonSong1995/gsMap/docs/source/mouse_example.md

 ```

-### 2.3 generate_ldscore
+### 3. generate_ldscore

-**Objective**: By using the gene marker scores from the previous step, GPS assigns gene specificity scores to each SNP by referencing the gene annotation data.
-Specifically, GPS assigns gene specificity scores to SNPs, based on their distances to TSS and, optionally, SNP-to-gene epigenetic linking maps.
-GPS then uses the specificity scores of SNPs to generates stratified LD scores (S-LD score) for each spot in ST data.
+**Objective**: By using the gene marker scores from the previous step, GPS assigns a gene specificity score to SNPs by referencing the GTF data.
+Specifically, SNPs are mapped to genes based on their distances to the transcription start site (TSS) and, optionally, SNP-to-gene epigenetic linking maps.
+GPS then uses the specificity scores of SNPs to generate stratified LD scores (S-LD score) for each spot in the ST data.

 **Input**:
 - Feather file with gene marker scores from the previous step (`MKSCORE_FEATHER_FILE`).
 - Reference panel data (`BFILE_ROOT` and `KEEP_SNP_ROOT`).
-- Gene annotation file.
+- GTF file.

 **Output**:
 - A set of LD score chunks stored in the (`LDScoreDir`).

 **Three SNP to gene linking methods are available:**

+The default setting only using the TSS mapping methods.

 ````{tab} 1.
 Use TSS Only
 This will use TSS only to link SNPs to gene specificity.